MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * Messaging extensions, on the other hand, do see users' IP addresses and referrer information.

 * App guidelines (and our AppSource review process) require discretion in posting personal chat messages to users (via the POST_MESSAGE_TEAM permission) for valid purposes.
-In the event of abuse, users can block the bot, tenant admins can block the app, and Microsoft can block bots centrally if necessary.
+If abuse, users can block the bot, tenant admins can block the app, and Microsoft can block bots centrally if necessary.

 <sup>1</sup> Some bots only send messages (POST_MESSAGE_USER).
 They're called "notification-only" bots, but the term doesn't refer to what a bot is allowed or not allowed to do, it means that the bot doesn't want to expose a conversational experience.
 Teams uses this field to disable functionality in the UI that would ordinarily be enabled; the bot isn't restricted in what it's allowed to do compared to bots that expose a conversational experience.